aread656/personal-dashboard/README.md

 # personal-planner
-An application for personal finance information, contact tracking, and other such aspects
+An application for personal finance information, contact tracking, etc